 Timeline of Events

-FCA will direct dealers to re-install the brake booster water shields in affected vehicles free of charge, according to a recall acknowledgement document.
-The car company plans to notify dealers and owners Nov.
-7. Owners in need of more immediate assistance can reach out the Chrysler customer service personnel at (800) 853-1403.
-Callers should use the internal recall identification code T59.
-Owners can also contact the NHTSA via the agency’s 24-hour Vehicle Safety Hotline at (888) 327-4236.
+The car company will direct dealers to replace the incorrect placards with updated versions, free of charge.
+Dealers and vehicle owners should expect to receive notification Nov.
+15. Owners in need of more immediate assistance can contact Chrysler customer service at (800) 853-1403.
+Callers should use the internal recall identification code T62.
+Vehicle owners can also reach out to the NHTSA directly via its Vehicle Safety Hotline at (888) 327-4236.